elephantscale/spring-cloud-labs/06-implement-circuit-breakers-using-resilience4j-to-manage-service-failures/06-lab.md

-# **Lab 6: Implement Circuit Breakers Using Resilience4j to Manage Service Failures**
+# **Lab 6: Implement Circuit Breakers Using Resilience4j to Manage Service Failures (Spring Boot 3.4.1)**

 ## **Objective**
-Learn how to implement circuit breakers for fault tolerance using Resilience4j.
-Configure fallback methods to handle service failures gracefully and monitor service health.
+Learn how to implement circuit breakers for fault tolerance using **Resilience4j** with **Spring Boot 3.4.1**.
+Configure fallback methods to handle service failures gracefully and monitor service health in real time.

 ---